ReinProject/python-rein/README.md

 ## Getting started

-Please see the [setup guide](https://github.com/ReinProject/python-rein/blob/master/doc/HOWTO-setup-rein.md).
+Please see the [setup guide](doc/HOWTO-setup-rein.md).
 In a nutshell, run `rein start` to be guided through a web-based setup process.

+## Upgrade

+If you have 0.2 already installed and setup, please see our [note on upgrading](doc/Upgrading-v0.2-to-v0.3.md).

 ## Installation